 - a.
-Capacity approved and assigned to a preliminary plat and construction plan will remain allocated for a period of two years from the date of issuance of the development order or as extended by the BCC. - b.
+Capacity approved and assigned to a preliminary plat and construction plan will remain allocated for a period of two years from the date of issuance of the development order or as extended by the BCC.

+b.
+Capacity approved and assigned to a site plan shall remain allocated. - b.
 Capacity approved and assigned to a site plan shall remain allocated for a period of 18 months from the date of the issuance of the development order or as extended by the BCC. - c.
 Capacity approved and assigned to longer term projects or DRI will remain allocated for a period as established in an enforceable development agreement. - d.
 Capacity approved and assigned to a development order subject to the condition that the applicant will satisfy all transportation concurrency requirements through a proportionate fair share agreement shall remain allocated for a period of 12 months from the date of the conditional development order.
 The applicant will be required to adhere to the timeframes detailed in the concurrency management provisions of the LDC or the conditional development order will be considered null and void and the capacity will be revoked.
 Once the proportionate fair share agreement is approved, the allocation of capacity will be subject to the applicable conditions of items (a) through (c) above.